History of IRIX

 it - I think it was in a copy of Unix Magazine from the early 90's.

-The name IRIX is short for IRIS UNIX, or "IRIs uniX".
+The name IRIX is a portmanteau of IRIS UNIX, or "IRIs uniX".
 So far it seems that the operating system was referred to as IRIX starting

 around version 3.0.
 I'm looking for earlier references.
 In the comp.sys.sgi.admin